 “Altar” Your Attitude: How to create an altar10 comments

 I have been busier than usual lately and haven’t been getting as many walks in as I would like.
 This is not good for me!
-Walks are my time to flush my system with endorphins, get some quiet time for myself, and keep myself healthy.
+Walks are my time to flush my system with endorphin, get some quiet time for myself, and keep myself healthy.

 Walks are good for the heart, soul, and mind.
-I highly recommend them to anyone looking for some peace and wellbeing in their lives.
+I highly recommend them to anyone looking for some peace and well-being in their lives.
 Especially through the winter, when our spirit longs to be outside and our body wants to refuse.

 But there is sometimes we cannot get outside for this reflective, rejuvenating, and prayerful time.

 An alter is a place to reflect

 A daily place to be quiet, reflect, plan, pray, remember, find courage, listen, gather strength, make a commitment, and let go is invaluable in keeping the attitude in check.
 For me, this place is in the woods.